The Definitive Guide to Power Bodybuilding for Strength and Muscle

 This breaks down into a few very general principles for exercise order in power bodybuilding workouts:

 These don’t always apply – sometimes you want to start with a light warm-up exercise like jumps – but they’re good to know if you get lost with a session.
-The powerlifting comes first, then follow up with high-quality bodybuilding/physique-specific exercise.
+Powerlifting comes first, then follow up with high-quality bodybuilding/physique-specific exercise.

 Specificity Before Variety